Lumi-supercomputer/LUMI-SoftwareStack/prototypes/design_0.4/README_design_0.4.md

     to overwrite by loading a partition module after (re)loading the software stack meta-module.

+    Moreover, we ensure as much as possible that after loading a different partition, already loaded modules are reloaded in as reasonable versions as possible.

   * User-friendly presentation with clear labels is the default, and there is a user-friendly way to change the presentation through modules rather than by setting LMOD environment variables by hand.